WELCOME

 Op.
 4, No. 6

-Transcribed for Organ Solo by
+Transcribed for Organ Solo

 Notes

-another for harp.
-His organ concerti evolved as entr’actes to be
+organ concerti evolved as

 The pipe organ of Handel’s practice